domxjs/domx/packages/DataElement/README.md

 There is also a function available to apply Redux dev tool logging.

 ### Redux Dev Tool Logging
-Logs change events and if usining `StateChange` logs state snapshots with each `next` call.
+Logs change events, and if using `StateChange`, logs state snapshots with each `next` call.
 ```js
 import {applyDataElementRdtLogging} from "@domx/DataElement/middleware";